varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   Now you know that purging can be as easy as sending a specific HTTP request.
    You are provided with ``article.php``, which fakes an article.
    It is recommended to create a separate php file to implement purging.